midlantica/LovelyBunchOfCoconuts/content/claims/eco-socialism.md

 ---
-title: "Eco-Socialism"
+title: 'Eco-Socialism'
-claim: "Eco-Socialism"
+claim: 'Eco-Socialism'
-translation: "Poverty for the planet."
+translation: 'Poverty for the planet.'
 ---

 ## "Eco-Socialism"